UK PM Sunak's Conservatives rejected by voters at local elections | Politics

 Rishi Sunak's Conservatives faced steep losses in local election results on Friday, undermining the British prime minister's efforts to revive their fortunes and emboldening the opposition Labour Party ahead of a national vote expected next year.
 Sunak came to power in October following a year of political scandals, surging inflation and stagnant economic growth.
 In office he has faced a cost-of-living crisis, mounting concern about healthcare and widespread industrial action.

 While governing parties often struggle at mid-term elections, the council results in England are the largest, and possibly last, test of voter sentiment before the next national election due by January 2025.
-Initial results of a vote that does not affect the government's majority in parliament showed the Conservatives suffering a net loss of 324 seats while Labour added 193 seats and the Liberal Democrats gained 87.
+After a majority of councils had counted their votes, which do not affect the government's majority in parliament, the Conservatives had a net loss of 460 seats while Labour added 260 seats and the Liberal Democrats gained 143.

 Sunak told reporters the results so far showed that people wanted his ruling party to deliver on their priorities, but that it was still too early in the process of announcing results to draw firm conclusions as counts continue.
 John Curtice, Britain's best-known pollster, said the results were an "unambiguous" rebuff to the Conservatives but there was still an open question over how popular Labour were.

 "(Labour) might achieve winning an overall majority, not because of any great enthusiasm of the electorate for Labour, but rather simply because the Conservatives are doing so badly," he told BBC radio.
-Sunak has tried to restore the credibility of the Conservatives since he became prime minister in October, the party's third leader in the past year.
+Sunak has tried to restore the Conservatives' credibility since he took over as prime minister and as his party's third leader in the past year following the scandal-ridden premiership of Boris Johnson and the chaotic economic policies that brought down Liz Truss within two months.

-Boris Johnson was first ousted partly over parties held in government buildings during COVID lockdowns, while Liz Truss was brought down following a gamble on tax cuts that shattered Britain's reputation for financial stability.
-Sunak's party lost control of at least eight councils in what Johnny Mercer, a member of parliament for Plymouth, said was a "terrible" night for the Conservatives.

-"Make no mistake, we are on course for a Labour majority at the next general election," Labour leader Starmer said on a visit to Medway, one of the councils it picked up on the night.
+"Make no mistake, we are on course for a Labour majority at the next general election," Starmer said on a visit to Medway, one of the councils it picked up overnight.
+(Additional reporting by William James and Farouq Suleiman; Editing by Jacqueline Wong, Conor Humphries, Mark Potter, Nick Macfie and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)